mawentowski/ansible-for-codebase-config/README.md

 My search for a basic project template featuring playbook-driven file generation, file templates, and customizable code base variables in a `repo.yaml` file was futile.
 I found official Ansible documentation less pragmatic and YouTube tutorials too narrow in scope.

-The Simple Ansible Playbook Starter was born from this predicament.
+The Ansible for Code Base Configuration was born from this predicament.
 It delivers a minimal configuration to kickstart Ansible utilization, with a primary focus on dynamic file generation.
 This template serves as a foundation for more complex Ansible configurations tailored to diverse use cases.

 To begin, define local hosts (repositories on your system) for testing purposes.
 Subsequently, configure `inventory.yaml` to extend these tasks to remote systems through SSH or other APIs.